 MUSI 5324.
 Clinical Supervision.
 3 Hours.

-This course will provide practical experience in clinical supervision of undergraduate music therapy students.
-Exploration of issues pertinent to supervision such as student development, rates of skills acquisition, and supervisory styles will be discussed.
+This course provides practical experience in clinical supervision of undergraduate music therapy students.
+Exploration of issues pertinent to supervision such as student development, rates of skills acquisition, and supervisory styles are discussed.

 MUSI 5330.
 Analytical Techniques.
 3 Hours.

-Advanced techniques in the analysis of music from all historical periods.
-Emphasis is placed on the ability to distinguish various stylistic idioms and to verbalize about the harmonic, rhythmic, melodic, and structural details of music.
+Students study advanced techniques in the analysis of music from all historical periods.
+An emphasis is placed on the ability to distinguish various stylistic idioms and to verbalize about the harmonic, rhythmic, melodic, and structural details of music.

 MUSI 5331.
 Seminar In Baroque Music.
 3 Hours.